-Within the Harp-based Personal Social and Relationships curriculum, all students are also encouraged to explore their own strengths and interests within the context of studying Autism and the achievements of others with an ASC disorder, both historical and contemporary.
+Within the Harp-based Personal Social and Relationships curriculum, all students are also encouraged to identify their own strengths and interests within the context of exploring Autism and the achievements of Autistic people, both historical and contemporary.
+We explore the operating systems of neurodiversity and neurotypical or allistic individuals as different and of equal value.

-The adage goes: When you have met one person with Autism, you have met one person with Autism; everyone with an ASC is, of course, different and manifests the common features they share variously.
-In HARP we see it as crucial to understand the nature of each student’s strengths, interests and difficulties and the impact of these on the individual’s functioning and interactions with the world; we aim to bridge the divide between the perceptions, motivation and experiences of our students and the demands of school and wider society and to guide and support mainstream staff and students to understand, adapt to and accommodate different the interactions and learning styles of our students.
+In HARP we see it as crucial to understand the nature of each student’s strengths, interests and difficulties and the impact of these on the individual’s encounters, functioning, understanding of, and interactions with, the world.
+We aim to bridge the divide between the perceptions, motivation and experiences of our students and the expectations of school and wider society and to guide and support mainstream staff and students to understand, adapt to and accommodate different the interactions and learning styles of our students.

-Each student has an Individual Education Plan (IEP), agreed with parents/carers and the student him/herself outlining how we plan to meet his/her emotional, social and educational needs and attain the outcomes as described in their Educational Care and Health Plan statement of Special Educational Needs and Disability.
+Each student has an Individual Education Plan (IEP), agreed with parents/carers and the students themselves, outlining how we plan to meet their emotional, social and educational needs and attain the outcomes as described in their Educational and Health Care Plan.

 We undertake to:

-Tailor each student’s learning package to meet his or her individual educational, emotional and social needs.
+- Tailor each student’s learning package to meet their individual educational, emotional and social needs.

-Help students to develop a positive and realistic self-image, self-esteem, independence, confidence and resilience to cope in a neurotypical world.
+- Help students to develop a positive and realistic self-image, self-esteem, independence, confidence and resilience to cope with the expectations of a neurotypical world.

 Partnership with Parents